xvik/dropwizard-guicey/src/doc/docs/guide/bindings.md

 ```

 !!! note
-    Path bindings is available even for null value.
+    Path bindings are available even for null values.
 For example, if sub configuration object
     is null, all it's sub paths will still be available (by class declarations).
     The only exception is conditional mappin like dropwizard "server" when available paths
     could change, depending on configuration (what configuration class will be used)